aaronkazah/neutronapi/README.md

 # NeutronAPI

 **High-performance Python framework built directly on uvicorn with built-in database models, migrations, and background tasks.
-If you want Django that was built async-first, this is for you.**
+If you want Django if it was built async-first, this is for you.**

 Batteries included async API framework with command-line management.